 All equipment and netballs will be sanitised thoroughly prior to each session.

 Each participant should bring their own water bottle and hand sanitiser, which must be kept in their marked-out area and should be clearly marked with their name.

-Children must only touch the equipment if the coaches instruct them to do so and following this they must sanitise their hands, they will have access to their own netball.
+Children must only touch the equipment if the coaches instruct them to do so and following this they must sanitise their hands.
 Hand sanitiser and tissues will be available at each session.

 If anyone needs to cough or sneeze during the session they should be advised to use their upper sleeve and avoid touching their face.